 The first task we face with in our system is to identify the wound in a digital image.
 Indeed, before analysing a wound image, it is necessary to identify it.
 For this purpose, we implemented specific methods based on some generic criteria, such as normal skin and wounded skin.
 As a general approach, to identify the wounds it is necessary to traverse two phases: a pre-process phase and an identification phase.
 In pre-process phase, the original image is transformed with the purpose to emphasize the distinction between wound and nonwound area.
-As specified in previous section, we use some general methods to enhance the image, because we must exaggerate the distinction between wound and non-wound.
+We use some general methods to enhance the image, because we must exaggerate the distinction between wound and non-wound.
+As an example, for individuals with fair skin, we lighten the images and then view them using shades of green with the red and blue minimized.
+This way more clearly exhibit the borders of the wound than in the original image.
+Removal of the red and blue leaves the wound black and the rest of the image green.
+For images of individuals with dark skin, both the red and green are accentuated while the blue is minimized.
+This procedure also leaves the nonwound area green, but colours the wound red.
+In either case, the wound can easily be distinguished from the non-wound without difficulty.

 In the identification phase, the image is divided into little boxes, then start analyzing each box for colour profile, determining the percentage of main colours.
 It is examined the difference in the colour profile of each box to the colour profile of a box covering healthy skin, taken from outside the wound area.
 The distribution obtained from a box with healthy skin can be used as a benchmark.
 Other distributions are then compared in statistical terms with this baseline distribution and decisions are made on determining the edge.
 Wound area and different colour percentages follow from this as well.
 The degree of deviations from this benchmark distribution can then be used to classify wounds.
 Assuming normality, the first two moments (the mean and the standard deviation) estimated from a sample will determine the colour and texture distributions.
 The edge identification has an element of subjectivity which is left to the medic or wound specialist to set.
 Say for example, that wound edge starts if the colour profile changes 40%, 70% or 90%, depending on how sensitive we want the detector to be.